collinralston/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem
+    We are demultiplexing a fastq file, where a bunch of different reads were seqeunced on an Illumina machine, and indexed in order to keep track of whose DNA is whose, and what the source of the DNA is.
+Our aim is to 'de mix' these reads based on that index, or barcode by creating fq files associated with that index.
 2. Describe output
+    Output will be the 48 r1 and r2 index fq files, as well as the r1 and r2 hopped and unknown fq files.
+Error rate will be informative.
+This is expressed in the ratio of the correctly matched indexes vs. the index hopped and unknown indexes.
 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode
 5. High level functions.
 For each function, be sure to include: